 Last year I wrote a post on a really smart (but rather convoluted) way of “tracking changes” in WorkFlowy, à la Microsoft Word (that is, for those who use WorkFlowy for collaborative purposes).
 It worked rather well for me at the time – but I’ve since moved onto a solution that requires zero hacks and doesn’t conflict with what your … Continue reading Tracking Changes – WorkFlowy and Google Docs Play Nicely

 Today I’m joined by Michael Hyatt, New York Times and Wall Street Journal bestselling author of Platform: Get Noticed in a Noisy World and co-author of Living Forward: A Proven Plan to Stop Drifting and Get the Life You Want.
-Michael blogs, podcasts and develops online courses on leadership, productivity and getting your product offerings heard above all the noise.
-He and his team, Michael Hyatt & Company, serve a readership of nearly a million every month.
-We’re going to take an inside look at how he uses WorkFlowy in the behind-the-scenes ideation, organization and collaboration of his hugely successful products.
+Michael blogs, podcasts and develops online courses on leadership, productivity and getting your product offerings … Continue reading An Interview with New York Times Bestselling Author, Michael Hyatt, on How he Uses WorkFlowy in the Making of his Massively Successful Courses.

 You might be collaborating quite satisfactorily with one tool or another - but until you start collaborating directly in WorkFlowy, you’ll never know how miserably one dimensional everything else is.
 The uniqueness and power of collaborating in WorkFlowy - as opposed to tools like Email, Google Docs, Slack, Trello and Evernote - is this: Not only … Continue reading Collaborating in WorkFlowy – The Proof is in the Pudding